dutchLuck/ping3/README.md

 where options; -
         -cX  specifies number of times to ping remote network device ( 1 <= X <= 100 )
-        -D  switches on debug output
-        -h  switches on this help output and then terminates ping3 -iX.X  ensure X.X second interval between each ping ( 0.1 <= X.X <= 60.0 )
+        -D  switches on debug output and over-rides -q -h  switches on this help output and then terminates ping3 -iX.X  ensure X.X second interval between each ping ( 0.1 <= X.X <= 60.0 )
         -lXX  suggest desired IP header option length (max is 40 and should be a multiple of 4)